Spring Garden Revival

 • Oriental Beetle (Anomala orientalis): variable color, sandy soils, adults June-July

-• May/June Beetles (Phyllophaga spp.): 2-3 year life cycles, less common Adults lay eggs June-August; larvae develop through three instars, overwintering as 2nd/3rd instars below the frost line (36-48 inches).
+• May/June Beetles (Phyllophaga spp.): 2-3 year cycles, less common Eggs are laid June-August; larvae develop through three instars, overwintering as 2nd/3rd instars below the frost line (36-48 inches).
 Spring feeding resumes when soil temperatures exceed 50°F. Milton’s glacial till, sandy outwash, and marine clay soils influence grub survival, with drainage and organic matter affecting egg and larval development.
 For detailed soil data, consult the USDA Web Soil Survey.

 Professional Grub Identification & Economic Threshold Assessment for Milton Properties

 Accurate grub identification and population assessment are critical for effective management.
 Professionals conduct visual inspections for irregular brown patches and perform pull-tests for loose turf.
-Systematic soil sampling involves 1-foot square excavations to a depth of 3-4 inches, counting and identifying grubs by species.
-Economic thresholds, as outlined by UMass Extension, are 6-10 grubs per square foot for standard turf and 3-5 grubs per square foot for low-cut or animal-disturbed areas.
-Differentiating grub damage from drought, disease, or chemical injury is essential; complex cases may require laboratory analysis by the UMass Extension Plant Diagnostic Lab.
-Optimal assessment occurs in late summer (August-September) and early spring (April-May), when larvae are most detectable.
+Systematic soil sampling—1-foot square, 3-4 inches deep—allows for grub counting and species identification using morphological features.
+According to UMass Extension, treatment is warranted at 6-10 grubs per square foot in normal turf, or 3-5 grubs per square foot in low-cut or animal-disturbed areas.
+Differentiating grub damage from drought, disease, or chemical injury is essential.
+For complex cases, the UMass Extension Plant Diagnostic Lab provides expert analysis.
+Optimal assessment occurs in late summer (August-September) and early spring (April-May), when soil conditions allow accurate sampling.

 Milton Conservation Commission Requirements for Grub Control Near Protected Areas

 Grub control near wetlands, streams, and vernal pools in Milton is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits (NOI/RDA) are required for pesticide applications within 25-100 feet of protected resources.
 Seasonal restrictions apply during wildlife breeding periods (March-August for birds, March-June for vernal pools).
-Environmental safeguards include groundwater and surface water protection, pollinator-friendly product selection, and erosion control measures.
-Immediate revegetation of disturbed areas and sediment barriers are mandated to prevent runoff.
-Early coordination with the Conservation Commission ensures compliance and proper documentation.
-Milton Conservation Commission
+Environmental safeguards include groundwater and surface water protection, pollinator-friendly product selection, and erosion control.
+Immediate revegetation and sediment barriers are mandated to minimize soil disturbance.
+Advance consultation and documentation with the Conservation Commission are necessary for any treatment plan near sensitive areas.

 525 Canton Avenue, Milton, MA 02186